nicholastmosher/emjc/README.md

 I originally started implementing the parser non-recursively, using a stack for pushing and popping symbols.
 It worked really well, until I realized I had no idea how to build the AST using this method.
-The remnants of that version of the parser are in `src/parser/stack_parser.rs` and `src/emj_grammar.rs`.
+The remnants of that version of the parser are in `src/syntax/stack_parser.rs` and `src/emj_grammar.rs`.

 I then switched gears and went for the recursive descent approach.
 This is the parser I'll be using from now on (or perhaps until I can make the stack parser work).
-It's in `src/parser/recursive_parser.rs`.
-The AST is defined in `src/parser/ast.rs`, and I've made visitor traits and a printer implementation which are in `src/parser/visitor/mod.rs` and `src/parser/visitor/printer.rs`, respectively.
+It's in `src/syntax/recursive_parser.rs`.
+The AST is defined in `src/syntax/ast.rs`, and I've made visitor traits and a printer implementation which are in `src/syntax/visitor/mod.rs` and `src/syntax/visitor/printer.rs`, respectively.

 Some known issues with the parser: currently I have a grammar ambiguity I have yet to resolve which can't tell the difference between a variable and an assignment statement.
 I also haven't implemented if statements yet.
 But I believe the rest should work fine, and the printer works as expected on a known good AST.

+## Name Analysis

+The name analysis takes place in `src/semantics/name_analyzer.rs`.
+The analysis is performed in two passes, one to declare all of the classes, functions, and variables, and another to verify that all the usages of these items are valid.
+Some data structures that were used are defined in `src/semantics/mod.rs`, and include `GlobalScope`, `ClassScope`, and `FunctionScope`.

+One known issue right now is that while each identifier is correctly assigned a unique symbol name, for some reason there are places where the symbol number will increment by more than one.
+Besides this, all of the linking works correctly.

 # Benchmarks